+Additional Directors:

-Mr Nigel Clare - Business Development Manager - York Mrs Julie Brooksby, - Salus Co Manager - Driffield Additional Directors: David Reed MRCVS David Taylor MRCVS George Burgess MRCVS John Armstrong MRCVS William McColl MRCVS John Donald MRCVS Company Secretary Distribution Director Non-Executive Director Non-Executive Director Acquisitions Director Non-Executive Director The Vetcel Ethos: Six veterinary practitioners and the managing director set up the Company in 1984 with the expressed aim of providing support for the independent veterinary practice.
+David Reed MRCVS David Taylor MRCVS Graeme Rodger MRCVS William McColl MRCVS Non-Executive Director John Donald MRCVS

+Company Secretary Distribution Director Non-Executive Director Non-Executive Director

+The Vetcel Ethos:

+Six veterinary practitioners and the managing director set up the Company in 1984 with the express aim of providing support for the independent veterinary practice.
 This remains the remit and focus of the company to this day.

+Profitability:

-Profitability: Historically, the profitability of the company has been set by the shareholders who have determined an acceptable operating margin.
+Historically, the profitability of the company has been set by the shareholders who have determined an acceptable operating margin.
 Vetcel has traditionally always worked within a fixed margin of 0.75% and 1.25% with a consensus that 1% should be sufficient for management to run the business.
 A requirement exists on management for a letter of explanation to the board should profits fall outside of these parameters.

-Shareholders: company by virtue of naintained direct control of the the fact that they formed the ere is now the potential that this
+Shareholders:

 The shareholders have maintained direct control of the company by virtue of the fact that they formed the majority of the board.
 There is now the potential that this link will be broken, hence the requirement arises to protect the investors by instigating good corporate governance and adopting best practice.
-Under the new articles, Vetcel's shares will be divided into two classes, (A type)
+Under the new articles, Vetcel's shares will be divided into two classes, (A type) and (B Type) shares.
+This will effectively put the control of the company beyond any individual shareholder.